EdoLabWorks/ASP.NET-MVC-Basic-Remote-Control-App/README.md

 Control any executable process in your PC using your mobile device.

-Just point the file path of the process you want to control to a particular virtual device from the app and you should be able to start or stop it from a web browser.
+Just point the file path of the process you want to control and you should be able to start or stop it from your web browser.

-A simple sample is included under the Model folder to start off your process control.
-A procedure link is also included on how to access the app from any browser from other devices.
+A sample and how-to link is included under the Model folder to start off your process control.

 For now, just uncomment the following code section under Lib/ControlProcess.cs